HealthCanada/HPFB/Structured-Product-Labeling-(SPL)/Style-Sheets/readme.txt

-HPFB’s Structured Product Labeling (SPL) Style Sheets will be directly hosted or linked to from this structure.
+HPFBâ€™s XML Product Monograph Style Sheets will be hosted in this structure.